 I always recommend visiting museums and admiring various works of arts there.
 (Common Mistakes in Photography) This can be very very helpful for improving composition skills in photographers.

 Rembrandt’s initial work was mostly related to portraits.
 Some of the key features which seem to make his portraits so life like are –

 Use of a light on the face, while keeping the rest of the image dark.
 Almost all of his portraits are low-key affairs with this formula.

 Directional light, especially that lights up the head from up and behind is now rightly called Rembrandt lighting technique in photography!
-Apart from being low key, his paintings also use directional lighting.
+Apart from being low key (Low and High Key), his paintings also use directional lighting.

 The eyes invariably have a twinkle (which may not be visible in the photographs of his paintings that are available on the internet).
 This twinkle adds life to the portraits.
 In photography we call it ‘catch lights’.
 Reflection of flash or some light-source provides similar results.
 There are some of his paintings which do not have this twinkle and those are the ones that look sad.